artix41/awesome-transfer-learning/README.md

 # awesome-transfer-learning
-A list of awesome papers and other resources on transfer learning and domain adaptation!
+A list of awesome papers and other cool resources on transfer learning and domain adaptation!
 Don't hesitate to suggest some resources I could have forgotten.

 # Tutorials and Blogs